suranabhavya/Data-Science-Project/README.md

 ![Heatmap](images/heatmap.png)

 ![Pinpoint Info](images/pinpoint_info.png)

+5. We attempted to visualize violations by mapping them to their geographic locations to identify whether certain areas had a higher concentration of specific types of violations.
+However, this analysis did not yield meaningful insights.

+The spatial distribution appeared uniform as violations of all types seemed to occur across all regions.
+When all violation types were plotted together, trash-related violations overwhelmingly dominated the map due to their high frequency.
+When plotted separately by category, the violations either appeared too sparse to identify patterns or too dense to differentiate meaningfully.

 ### Preliminary results
 On our modified public assessment dataset, we tried to fit a RandomForestClassifer, where we achieved a decent result of 86% accuracy and a weighted F1 score of 0.83.
 But the precision and recall for the violations class were pretty low, which can be explained by the skewed distribution of the dataset.